unnus/unnus/content/email/lesson-1-branding-workshop-strategy.md

 {{% hook %}} “People don't buy what you do; they buy why you do it.
 And what you do simply proves what you believe”—Simon Sinek {{% /hook %}}

+***

 The above quote holds the theme of this first lesson.
-People don’t care about any other corporation per se.
-What they care about is the purposeful endeavor of said brand.
+People don’t care about any brand, but what they care about is the purposeful endeavor of said brand.

 We have a cognitive bias towards meaningful brands.
 We vouch for their success, we stay loyal and spread the gospel about them.
 That’s because they reflect our beliefs and reinforce our core characteristics.